jhongover9000/p5.js/contributor_docs/project_wrapups/josephhong_gsoc_2021.md

 #### External Navigation & i18n

-Closeup of the external navigation bar that leads to Processing sister sites, which disappears upon scrolling down in the website.

 The inspiration behind the external navigation bar is the new Processing.org website.
 I was having a lot of trouble trying to decide where the external navigation (sister sites) would go.
 I was debating whether or not to have yet another dropdown from the p5.js logo, but after I saw the Processing.org website, I realized that I could simply have it disappear once you start scrolling.
 And that’s exactly what happened.
 As for the i18n button, it’s not super robust (it’s kind of hard-coded and a bit disappointing on mobile–– another thing I’ll get to) but it works.

 #### To Top Button

-*A closeup of the To Top button that appears when the user scrolls down and, when clicked, automatically scrolls to the top of the page.*

 The “To Top” button appears when you scroll down and scrolls up when you click it.
 It’s a lifesaver for long pages such as Reference or Example entries where you want to go back to the top to look at the code/demonstration.

 #### Footer

-*A closeup of the footer at the bottom of the page containing social media icons for following, information about the p5.js project, and a link to contact p5.js.*

 The footer is one of the things I tried to keep from the original design.
 It’s simple, and I like it.
 It’s the same dashed line, but I added a few more things, like the Follow Us and Contact us boxes.

 ### Mobile Version

-*A demonstration of the redesigned p5.js website’s mobile webpage, including the mobile navigation page, language selection bar, and scrolling of the site. *

 This bit is a work-in-progress despite how it seems.
 The language selection, if you don’t select a language, will stay on the screen even when deselected.
 It’s because of the way that I made the CSS on hover, rather than changing with click.
 I initially had it on click (hence the onclick function in the HTML), but I’m not sure why I undid it.
 I think it may have had to do with how it displayed on desktop screens.
 However, I can imagine a solution using a click function where the CSS is reset (the class is changed back) upon scroll (in other words, a simple fix).